Quintessence and tachyon dark energy in interaction with dark matter: Observational constraints and model selection: Introduction

-However, there is a consistecy problem, concerning causality, which would be pointed in the holographic dark energy model: this depends on the event horizon of the universe, and this in turn only exists if the period of accelerated expansion is forever.
-Another model of dark energy, was proposed in \cite{Nade} on which again $\rho_{de}=\frac{3M_{Pl}^{2}n^{2}}{L^{2}}$, but $L$ being now the conformal time, $\eta\left( t\right) \equiv\int_{0} ^{t}\frac{dt^{\prime}}{a\left( t^{\prime}\right) }$ ($n$ is again a free parameter of order unity).This model has not the consistency problem mentioned, and possesses another advantage: because the initial value of relative density of dark energy is not a free paramter, this model has one less parameter than the holographic dark energy, possessing, in the noninteracting case, the same number of free parameters as the $\Lambda CDM$.
-In this work, we will construct two field theory models of interacting dark energy, one in which the dark energy is associated with the quintessence, and another in which the dark energy is the tachyon.
-However, instead of choosing the potentials $V\left( \varphi\right) $, we will specifty these implicitly, by imposing that the energy density of the scalar fields, $\rho_{\varphi}$, must match the energy density of the new agegraphic dark energy, $\rho _{de}=\frac{3M_{Pl}^{2}n^{2}}{\eta^{2}}$.
-This was the same reasoning used in \cite{Sandro1} and \cite{Sandro2} to construct the two models analysed in that papers, but there holographic dark energy was in place of the new agegraphic dark energy.
-Therefore, now the models possesses different dynamical properties, as the new agegraphic dark energy model behaves itself different from the holographic dark energy, as already discussed in \cite{Nade}.
-Moreover, the models have not the causality problem, and possesses one less parameter than before.
+However, there is a consistency problem, concerning causality, which would be pointed in the holographic dark energy model: this depends on the event horizon of the universe, and this in turn only exists if the period of accelerated expansion is forever.
+Another model of dark energy, was proposed in \cite{Nade} on which again $\rho_{de}=\frac{3M_{Pl}^{2}n^{2}}{L^{2}}$, but $L$ being now the conformal time, $\eta\left( t\right) \equiv\int_{0} ^{t}\frac{dt^{\prime}}{a\left( t^{\prime}\right) }$ ($n$ is again a free parameter of order unity).
+This model does not have the consistency problem mentioned, and possesses another advantage: because the initial value of relative density of dark energy is not a free parameter, this model has one less parameter than the holographic dark energy, possessing, in the noninteracting case, the same number of free parameters as the $\Lambda CDM$.
+In this paper, we will construct two field theory models of interacting dark energy, one in which the dark energy is associated with the quintessence, and another in which the dark energy is the tachyon.
+However, instead of choosing the potentials $V\left( \varphi\right) $, we will specify these implicitly, by imposing that the energy density of the scalar fields,$\rho_{\varphi}$, must match the new agegraphic dark energy density, $\rho _{de}=\frac{3M_{Pl}^{2}n^{2}}{\eta^{2}}$.
+This was the same reasoning used in \cite{Sandro1} and \cite{Sandro2} to construct the two models analyzed in that papers, but there holographic dark energy was in place of the new agegraphic dark energy.
+Therefore, now the models possess different dynamical properties, as the new agegraphic dark energy model behaves itself different from the holographic dark energy, as already discussed in \cite{Nade}.
+Moreover, the models have no causality problem, and possess one less parameter than before.
 In this paper, we use the Natural Units system, in which $\hbar=c=k_{B}=1$.